Italy

 • Ends: Bastia

-• Countries: France, Italy
+• Countries: Sardinia, France, Italy

 Prepare to be awestruck by the stunning cliff-top town of Bonifacio.